miguelleonel/Portfolio/[Python] Fine-tuning Llama LLM/readme.txt

 Overall, the model showed improvement to stay in character, respond only in Spanish, and metrics favored the fine-tuned model, albeit some neglibile improvement but improvement overall nonetheless.

 Demo to customer was received favorably and future work would involve upgrading to Llama 3.
+VR unity server lost documentation and lacked personnel resources, ie. VR setting was being worked on but the python script hosting the server was not launching the local LLM correctly.
+Presentation showcased both attributes separately.